 Imagine that you’re looking for an immigration lawyer.
 If you’re the average consumer, chances are that the first thing that you do is Google something like “immigration lawyers near me”.
 You’ll see something like this.

 As you can see, the firm that has the highest credibility factor is Zavala Immigration Lawyer.
-This is for a very simple reason: the firm a high overall star rating with more reviews than competitors.
+This is for a very simple reason: the firm has a high overall star rating with more reviews than competitors.
 Clearly, this is a firm with a strong record of client satisfaction.
-Thus the power of legal reputation management.
+Thus the power of legal online reputation management.

 It’s simple: The more reviews that you get from your existing clients, the more new clients you can get.
 Unfortunately, lots of people hear horror stories about awful lawyers.
 When they look for a lawyer, they want to know that they’re working with someone with their best interests in mind.
 Online reviews provide that assurance.
 More reviews and a positive online reputation can influence more prospective clients and help your firm get more clients.

 More reviews mean less money on paid search

 Reviews can also help you spend less money on advertising on Google.
 The secret is something simple: Google Seller Ratings.
 Google Seller Ratings show your firm’s overall star rating in paid search results.

 By displaying your reviews in Google Seller Ratings, you can show your firm’s credibility right off the bat.
 Google has said that ads that display these Google Seller Ratings see a 17% higher clickthrough rate than normal ads.

 Of course, Google does have certain requirements to display your reviews on paid search.
 In order to have Google Ad Seller Ratings, your business must have 100 reviews from the past 12 months as well as a composite rating of at least 3.5 stars.